REFLECTIONS — SANGAT AND THE SELF, Jasmir Creed & Roo Dhissou

 A collaborative exhibition of newly commissioned and recent works by Manchester-born painter Jasmir Creed and Birmingham-based artist Roo Dhissou working at the intersection of social justice and visual practice.
 The project has been conceived by and includes collective artwork from without SHAPE without FORM.

 Visitors are invited to SLOW DOWN, EXPLORE and REFLECT upon different aspects of how healing can be processed and experienced.
-By interweaving such moments of connection and self-discovery throughout the space, all the artworks will examine how TRUE AND LASTING HEALING comes from within, highlighting clarity of mind and Sangat (gathering and fellowship) as the key factors in combating isolation and division.
+By interweaving such moments of connection and self-discovery throughout the space, all the artworks will examine how TRUE and LASTING HEALING comes from within, highlighting clarity of mind and Sangat (gathering and fellowship) as the key factors in combating isolation and division.

-Opening Hours:
+Opening Hours

 Address: